 Clean the Baseboards and Kitchen Floor – 20 minutes

 I cheat when I do my baseboards.
 I clean mine by wrapping a microfiber cloth around my broom and dusting them off.
 Then I wrap a clean wet cloth around the broom and wipe the baseboards again.

 If I notice any dirty areas, I’ll hand clean them.
 Once you’re finished with the baseboards, sweep, vacuum, mop or scrub your floors accordingly.

 Apply Conditioners and Sealers as Needed – 15-30 minutes

 You’re Done!
-Whether you did it all in one day, or in small sections, you finished it all.
-Now that your entire kitchen has been deep cleaned, grab a glass of wine and relax.
+Whether you did it all in one day, or in small sections, you finished the entire kitchen deep clean checklist.
+Grab a glass of wine, relax, and enjoy your spotless kitchen.

-While you’re drinking that wine, head over to see how I deep clean my bathrooms.
+While you’re drinking that wine, head over to see how to deep clean your bathroom.